vapoursynth/vapoursynth/doc/gettingstarted.rst

    # load an avisynth plugin
    # the loaded functions will always end up in the avs namespace
    core.avs.LoadPlugin(path=r'c:\avisynth\UnDot.dll')
-   # open a video file, ret is now a clip object
+   # open a video file; ret is now a clip object
    ret = core.ffms2.Source(source='Super Size Me.avi')
    # apply the undot filter to the video
    ret = core.avs.UnDot(clip=ret)